David Moscrop, Ph.D., is a #FESFellow2020. This is his seventh piece in a series on social democracy and the U.S. elections.

 In just under two months, Joe Biden will be sworn in as the 46th president of the United States.
 The former vice president will immediately face extraordinary and urgent challenges, including, of course, the Covid-19 pandemic, but also democratic decline, growing inequality, an economy stacked in favor of the wealthy few, racism, sexism, and decades of foreign policy disasters from the second Iraq War to the abandoned Iran nuclear deal.
 The Biden win was welcomed in the United States and around the world, but congratulations and expressions of relief are easy.
 The difficult part will be governing.
 For social democrats — and socialists — it is an open question whether the incoming president will be ready, able, and willing to pursue a progressive agenda.

-As I have written previously, the Biden platform is friendlier to social democratic politics than one might expect from a politician who has long prided himself on moderate centrism.
+As I <link news-list e is-social-democracy-on-the-agenda-for-the-2020-election>have written previously, the Biden platform is friendlier to social democratic politics than one might expect from a politician who has long prided himself on moderate centrism.
 While there are significant concerns with the would-be policy agenda — such as Biden’s opposition to Medicare for All and his opposition to a Green New Deal — there are encouraging ideas, too, including labor reform, boosts to entitlements, more education funding, and a hike in the corporate tax rate and top individual rate.
 The Biden environment plan, while not styled as the Green New Deal, and notwithstanding his support for fracking, includes nearly $2 trillion in green infrastructure spending and a promise to hit net zero emissions by 2050.
 The agenda is something between centrism and social democracy, and unsurprisingly it shies away from bold left politics under the direction of the man who, when charged with being a socialist, responded “I beat the socialist.”

 To be fair to Biden, his promises amount to more than being better than Trump, a comment with which some have already criticized and dismissed him.
 But the test will come when his administration begins setting priorities and making trade-offs.
 The first 100 days is a familiar if arbitrary measure of a president’s plan (and performance).
 Biden has said he will begin with a focus on the pandemic, which will be welcome.
 Indeed, he has already started with a task force.
 Of note to social democrats, the president-elect has listed raising corporate taxes as a day-one priority along with re-entering the Paris climate accord, and pursuing immigration reform to create a pathway to citizenship for millions of undocumented individuals living in the United States.
 Biden also plans on reversing Trump policies such as family separation at the border with Mexico and the Muslim-majority country travel ban.
 A considerable amount of White House energy — and perhaps political capital — will thus be focused out of the gate at undoing some of the devastation of the Trump administration.
 To the extent that Biden is successful in his first months, the U.S. may begin to resemble its recent, Obama-era, self — though that does not suggest widespread structural change of the sort needed to ensure lasting equity, inclusion, and justice.
 But even a staunch social democrat would have to start somewhere.